 This March marked my TENTH year of blogging.
 Whoah!
-Ten years ago, I discovered this world and have been hooked ever since.
-My journey began with a personal lifestyle blog called, Sterling Style.
+Ten years ago, I discovered this world.
+My journey began with a personal lifestyle blog called Sterling Style.
 I was 27 and working full-time as the Director of Recruiting for a boutique financial services firm.
-As you may have guessed, that wasn’t the most ideal career for me, so I started exploring new ideas and I stumbled upon blogs.
+As you may have guessed, that wasn’t the ideal career for me, so I started exploring new ideas, and I stumbled upon blogs.
 I was enamored immediately and swiftly ran home to start my own.
-I felt that magic spark of inspiration and thankfully it has stuck with me over the past decade.
+I felt that magic spark of inspiration and thankfully, it has stuck with me over the past decade.
 In 2011, I launched the lifestyle website, Glitter Guide.
 It’s been one heck of a journey, friends.
 One that I feel immense gratitude for.
 If you want to learn more about my origin story, you can listen to Jenna Kutcher’s and Dr. Cassidy’s podcasts.

 Overall, there aren’t a ton of things I would change from the past decade in business.
-However, there are some things I would do differently if I was starting now, and I thought they may provide you with some goals and guidance.
+However, there are some things I would do differently if I were starting now, and I thought they might provide you with some goals and guidance.

 Always create from the heart